 Method 1.
 How to Convert FLAC to MP3 with VideoProc Converter

-VideoProc is a an extremely easy yet powerful FLAC to MP3 converter software.
+VideoProc Converter is an extremely easy yet powerful FLAC to MP3 converter software.
 You can use it to losslessly convert FLAC files to MP3 separately or in batch as you like.
-Owing to its supporting level-3 GPU acceleration technology, VideoProc ensures users with the super-fast conversion speed.
-Besides it isn't just limited to FLAC or MP3, but can also convert/process almost any known audio format, and more features.
+Owing to its supporting level-3 GPU acceleration technology, VideoProc Converter ensures users with the super-fast conversion speed.
+Besides, it isn't just limited to FLAC or MP3, but can also convert/process almost any known audio format, and more features.